scala-steward-org/scala-steward/modules/docs/mdoc/repo-specific-configuration.md

 # Defaults to empty `[]` which mean Scala Steward will not ignore dependencies.
 updates.ignore = [ { groupId = "org.acme", artifactId="foo", version = "1.0" } ]

-# The dependencies which match the given pattern are retracted: Their existing Pull-Request will be closed.
+# The dependencies which match the given pattern are retracted.
+Their existing pull-request will be closed.
 #
-# Each entry must have a `reason, a `doc` URL and a list of dependency patterns.
+# Each entry must have a `reason`, a `doc` URL and a list of dependency patterns.
 updates.retracted = [
   {
     reason = "Ignore version 3.6.0 as it is abandoned due to broken compatibility",